-1.5 Sch 1, para 2(2)
+Sch.
+1 reg 2(2)

-The occupational psychological fitness examination is to determine whether a train driver (or candidate driver) has any established occupational psychological fitness deficiencies, particularly in operational aptitudes or any relevant personality factor, which are likely to interfere with their ability to drive trains safely.
+1.5 The occupational psychological fitness examination is used to determine whether a train driver (or candidate driver) has any established occupational psychological fitness deficiencies, particularly in operational aptitudes, or any relevant

-- 1.6 This test is usually the first stage of the selection process to become a train driver and is followed by the pre-appointment medical examination (see chapter 2 of this guide) and we consider that this current industry practice meets the requirement of Schedule 1, paragraph 2(1). - 1.7 These tests to determine occupational psychological fitness must be based on psychological-scientific principles.
-Current GB rail industry requirements are set out in RIS-3751-TOM 'Train Driver Selection published by RSSB and cover the following elements: - Ability to retain and recall job related information; - Ability to learn new information;
+- personality factors, which are likely to interfere with their ability to drive trains safely. - 1.6 This test is usually the first stage of the selection process to become a train driver and is followed by the pre-appointment medical examination (see chapter 2 of this guide) and we consider that this current industry practice meets the requirement of Schedule 1, paragraph 2(1). - 1.7 These tests to determine occupational psychological fitness must be based on psychological-scientific principles.
+Current agreed GB rail industry standard is set out in RIS-3751-TOM 'Train Driver Selection', published by RSSB and covers the following elements: - Ability to retain and recall job related information; - Ability to learn new information; - Motivation to follow set rules and procedures; - Ability to remain calm in emergency/stressful situations and respond appropriately; - Ability to anticipate elements in the traffic environment e.g. when to reduce speed; - Coordination and reaction time; - Ability to communicate clearly and effectively, both orally and in writing; - Ability to solve problems and make decisions; - The driver checks and does not make assumptions; and - The driver is proactive and tenacious.

-- Motivation to follow set rules and procedures; - Ability to remain calm in emergency/stressful situations and respond appropriately; - Ability to anticipate elements in the traffic environment e.g. when to reduce speed; - Coordination and reaction time; - Ability to communicate clearly and effectively, orally and in writing; - Ability to solve problems and make decisions; - The driver checks and does not make assumptions; and - The driver is proactive and tenacious. - 1.8 RIS-3751-TOM contains examples of the kinds of tests that are currently used to assess these skills.
+1.8 RIS-3751-TOM contains examples of the kinds of tests that are currently used to assess these skills.